-Pro Writing Aid combines almost all of the features of the apps I spoke about above and has other features as well, including:
+Pro Writing Aid combines all the features of the apps I spoke about above and has other features as well, including:

-- giving advice on the flow of your words and how they sound when spoken
+- advice on the flow of your words and how they sound when spoken

 - Like Hemingway, Pro Writing Aid can be used as a word processor, which saves jumping between documents as you’re editing.

 How does Pro Writing manage to do so much?
-Because it’s truly pro—you have to pay for it.
-I seem to remember subscriptions being well over $100 a year when I first looked at it.
-But they now have plans starting at $40/year or $140/lifetime.
-You can also sign up for a free trial, but don’t expect it to be a great perma-free alternative.
-It only allows you to edit 500 words at a time.
+Because it’s truly pro—you have to pay to use it for larger projects.
+While a free version is available, it only allows you to edit 500 words at a time.